Polynomials in categories with pullbacks: Elementary notions

 As for uniqueness let us suppose that we are given $r:C_1 \to B_4$ and $s:C_2 \to B_5$ such that $k_1=h_5r$, $h_6r=sk_2$ and $h_7s=k_3$.
 We must verify that $r=k_8$ and $s=k_7$.
 By the universal property of the top-left pullback one has $k_6'$ unique such that $h_8k_6'=k_4$ and $h_9k_6'=rk_5$.
 By the uniquness part of the universal property of the left distributivity pullback, it follows that $h_8k_6=h_8k_6'$ and $h_5k_8=h_5r$.
 Thus by the uniquness part of the universal property of the composite distributivity pullback, it follows that $k_6=k_6'$ and $s=k_7$.
 Since $(h_4h_5,h_6)$ are jointly monic, it follows that $r=k_8$. \end{proof} \begin{lem} (The cube lemma).
 Given a diagram of the form

 in any category with pullbacks, in which regions (1) and (2) commute, region (3) is a pullback around $(f_2,d_2)$, the square with boundary $(f_1,k_1,g_1,h_1)$ is a pullback and the bottom distributivity pullback is around $(g_2,d_4)$.
-Then regions (1) and (2) are pullbacks iff region (3) is a distributivity pullback around $(f_2,d_2)$. \end{lem} \begin{proof} Let us suppose that (1) and (2) are pullbacks and $p$, $q$ and $r$ are given as in
+Then regions (1) and (2) are pullbacks if and only if region (3) is a distributivity pullback around $(f_2,d_2)$. \end{lem} \begin{proof} Let us suppose that (1) and (2) are pullbacks and $p$, $q$ and $r$ are given as in

 such that the square with boundary $(q,r,f_2,d_2p)$ is a pullback.
 Then one can use the bottom distributivity pullback to induce $s_2$ and $t_2$ as shown, and then the pullbacks (1) and (2) to induce $s$ and $t$, and these clearly satisfy $d_1s=p$, $f_1s=tq$ and $r=d_5t$.
 On the other hand given $s':X \to A_1$ and $t':Y \to B_1$ satisfying these equations, define $s_2'=h_1s'$ and $t_2'=k_1t'$.
 But then by the uniqueness part of the universal property of the bottom distributivity pullback it follows that $s_2'=s_2$ and $t_2'=t_2$, and from the uniqueness parts of the universal properties of the pullbacks (1) and (2), it follows that $s=s'$ and $t=t'$, thereby verifying that $s$ and $t$ are unique satisfying the aforementioned equations.